sora-xor/sora-docs/src/id.md

 Requirements:

-- SORA account
+- A SORA account (Follow the [Account Creation tutorial](create-an-address.md) if you don't have one)
 - ~0.005 XOR to pay the fee

 Follow these steps to set up an identity:

-1. Go to the [Polkadot JS Apps pointing at the Sora Mainnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.mof.sora.org#/accountss) account's tab:
+#### 1. Go to the [Polkadot JS Apps pointing at the Sora Mainnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.mof.sora.org#/accountss) account's tab:

-2. Click on the hamburger menu icon on the account you wish to register an identity for.
+#### 2. Click on the hamburger menu icon on the account you wish to register an identity for.
 Then select "Set on-chain identity":

   <center><img src="/.gitbook/assets/id-select-menu.png" width="400"></center>

-3. Register your Identity and click on "Set Identity" when finished.
+#### 3. Register your Identity and click on "Set Identity" when finished.

    <center><img src="/.gitbook/assets/id-register-id.png" width="400"></center>